-Students may earn a full semester's credit for work done as guest students at Kassel University in Germany.
+Students may earn a full semester's credit

+for work done as guest students at the University of Kassel in Germany.
 Prerequisites: knowledge of German and consent.
 (Interested students must consult with the German professor.)
 Offered fall or spring.

 HISTORY (HIS)